HackaDOT-East-Asia/Summer-HackaDOT-2023/teams/topic1-NFT_Camera/README.md

 ### 1.Raspberry Pi
 Raspberry Pi 3 Model B
 Raspberry Pi Camera V2
-SanDisk microSD 32GB Extreme Pro UHS-I U3 V30 A1
+SanDisk microSD 32GB Extreme Pro U3 V30 A1
 OSOYOO Raspberry Pi Touch Screen 3.5"

 The NFT camera does not require 32GB of microSD capacity, but the faster the read/write speed, the better.
 Depending on the read/write speed of the microSD, the startup time of NFT Camera will change by a few minutes.

-Install Raspberry Pi OS (32-bit) using Raspberry Pi Imager.
+Install Raspberry Pi OS (32-bit) on microSD using Raspberry Pi Imager on PC.

+Insert the microSD into the Raspberry Pi and boot.
+Add a user, set the password, configure and connect to the WiFi network.

 ### 2.Raspberry Pi Camera V2
 Make sure the Raspberry Pi recognizes the camera.